 Your supporters want to get involved, but sometimes, they just don’t know how to help.
 That’s why they’ll actually welcome your specific requests.
 Suggestions: help you shop, decorate, address greeting cards, make cookies or meals, shovel the walk at home, read emails and holiday cards to your friend or loved one, visit them when you can’t…is that enough to start with?

-3. Start a SupportPlanner on the CaringBridge Site of your Friend or Loved One
+3. Start a CaringBridge Website for your Friend or Loved One

-It just takes five minutes to create this online calendar that allows you to coordinate care and organize helpful tasks.
-There’s nothing wrong with delegating work, and with SupportPlanner you can set a community of support in motion on tasks like meal planning, child- and pet care during appointments, transportation, tackling paperwork, household chores and more.
+It just takes three minutes to create this online journal with a built-in planner that allows you to coordinate care and organize helpful tasks.
+There’s nothing wrong with delegating work, and with a CaringBridge website you can set a community of support in motion on tasks like meal planning, child- and pet care during appointments, transportation, tackling paperwork, household chores and more.

 4. Keep Surfing

 5. Join a Support Group for Caregivers

 This is optional, but potentially powerful.
 Attend a session to see if you like the group’s dynamics, and see how you feel before and after the meeting.
 To find more information and caregiver groups in your area, check out Daily Strength and Today’s Caregiver.